mubbie/stacksmith/README.md

 Yes!
 There are great tools out there like:

 - [Graphite](https://graphite.dev/) — excellent, powerful, but heavily tied to GitHub and its own ecosystem.
 - [GitButler](https://gitbutler.com/) — super promising, but still evolving and platform-dependent.
+Here is a good demo video: [Stacked Branches Demo](https://www.youtube.com/watch?v=fkka4Ih5GSM&t=301s).
 - GitHub's own support for stacked PRs — only partial and GitHub-specific.

 But sometimes...